 Please note that if the home is sold by the QPRT during the term, there may be capital gains tax liability.
 This liability may be reduced (or in some cases eliminated) by use of the \$250,000 capital gains tax exclusion for the sale of one's personal residence.
+It is important to note that the capital gains tax rates are lower than the estate tax rates.
 Additionally, if a new home is not purchased within two (2) years of the sale, the QPRT must convert to a GRAT, which may reduce the estate tax savings of the QPRT.

 If the home is sold by the QPRT after the term, and if the trust is structured as a grantor - type trust then there may be capital gains tax liability.
-The capital gains tax liability may be reduced if the creator of the trust qualifies for the \$250,000 capital gains tax exclusion. \ f.
+The capital gains tax liability may be reduced if the creator of the trust qualifies for the \$250,000 capital gains tax exclusion.

+f.
 Spousal Lifetime Access Trust (SLAT).
 This is a type of irrevocable trust that benefits the donor's spouse and children.
 A SLAT can be used for married individuals who want to make lifetime gifts to their descendant's but have concerns about permanently gifting a portion of their estate away.
 With a SLAT, the donor-spouse makes a gift to an irrevocable trust using their gift tax exemption.
 The SLAT then names the non-donor spouse as the current beneficiary, which allows the trustee to make distributions of trust funds to the non-donor spouse during his or her lifetime.
 Descendants can then be named as current and/or remainder beneficiaries, so the SLAT can continue as part of a legacy plan for future generations.